Ylenia1211/BioSet2Vec/README.md

 - https://afproject.org/app/benchmark/genome/std/unassembled/plants/dataset/
 - https://hgdownload.cse.ucsc.edu/goldenPath/dm3/bigZips/

+To easily test the package use the dataset: Synthetic Data and Results.zip
 ## Citation

 If you use **BioSet2Vec** in your research or project, please cite the tool as follows: